StudyFrenchSpanish

 Regardless of whether the number is exaggerated or fact, the current monthly active users (MAU) would be significantly low.

 I tried to practice some vocabulary on Memrise a few years back.
-I had the impression that one day it will become a surpassing platform for language enthusiasts.
+I had the impression that one day it would become a surpassing platform for language enthusiasts.

 They had the head start, funding, and all the elements to make that happen.